ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 # Unity URP Simplified Toon Lit Shader Example (for you to learn writing custom lit shader in URP)
-Provide a very simple toon lit shader example, to help people writing their first custom toon lit shader in URP.
+This repository is a very simple toon lit shader example, to help people writing their first custom toon lit shader in URP.

 This shader's default result(without editing material params) = the following picture's left & center characters,